From good to great product ownership

 I found this process particularly interesting, and I’d be keen to hear from product owners who’ve tried it.

-Contemplating the insights I’ve gleaned from the course, as well as from my experience working alongside Product Owners, I’ve three top tips for transforming a good Product Owner into a great one:
+Contemplating the insights I’ve gleaned from the course, as well as from my experience working alongside Product Owners, I’ve three top tips for moving from good to great product ownership:

 - Look at the opportunity canvas as a way to determine both the needs of your customer and the business value in the work.

-- Involve the team in discovery work.
+- Involve the team in product discovery work.
 Allow them to experiment and learn alongside you.
+Our discovery workshop guide steps you through running a one-day discovery workshop.

 - Be prepared to minimise the output of work but maximise the outcome.
 The point is not volume, but the quality and impact of your product.

-Want to know more about the product owner role?
+Want to know more about product ownership?
 Check out these posts:

 - The Product Owner’s Guide to working with developers